josephaxisa/henry/readme.md

     $ python setup.py develop

-Alternatively, you can use `pip` if you want all the dependencies pulled in automatically (the -e option is for installig it in [development mode](https://pip.pypa.io/en/latest/reference/pip_install/#editable-installs)).
+Alternatively, you can use `pip` if you want all the dependencies pulled in automatically (the -e option is for installing it in [development mode](https://pip.pypa.io/en/latest/reference/pip_install/#editable-installs)).

     $ pip install -e .